 Introduction

-This alert query tries to balance reacting when there are problems with parsers, without being too sensitive.
+This alert query tries to balance reacting when there are problems with parsers, without being too restrictive.

 Step-by-Step